duckduckgo/zeroclickinfo-spice/README.md

-Spice Zero-click Info Plugins
+DuckDuckGO Spice Plugins
 =================================

-See [the contribution wiki](https://github.com/duckduckgo/duckduckgo/wiki) for a general overview on contributing to DuckDuckGo.
+See [DuckDuckHack](http://duckduckhack.com/) for an overview of the DuckDuckGo plugin system.

-This repository is for contributing JavaScript-based Zero-click Info plugins.
-Each spice plugin will generally involve at least one HTTP(S) request to a third-party API, though in some cases could be completely stand-alone.
+This repository is for contributing spice plugins.
+Each spice plugin will generally involve at least one HTTP(S) request to a third-party JavaScript API, though in some cases could be completely stand-alone.
+These API calls will return JSON objects to callback functions that you will specify.

-We maintain a list of requested spice plugins,  which are under the "spice" tag on [Uservoice](https://duckduckgo.uservoice.com/forums/5168-plugins/category/41838-spice), but whatever you want to attempt is welcome!
+Spice plugins are in beta and both the interface and testing procedure will improve over time.
+However, you can work away without worrying about what any changes might do to your plugins -- we'll take care of all that.

 Contributing